kafkiano/astrowind-i18n/README.md

 └── ...
 ```

-Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
+Astro looks for `.astro` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.
+Markdown content (`.md`, `.mdx`) lives in `src/data/` and is consumed by content collections.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.